fanout/django-eventstream/README.md

 ]
 ```

 Next, use `DEFAULT_RENDERER_CLASSES` in `settings.py` to manage the renderers you want to use.
 The `django_eventstream.renderers.SSEEventRenderer` is required to enable SSE functionality.
 If you also want the Browsable API view, add `django_eventstream.renderers.BrowsableAPIEventStreamRenderer`.
-By default they are define in the EventsViewSet class.
+By default they are defined in the `EventsViewSet` class.

 Example: